Emmadegreat/Emmadegreat/README.md

 - 👋 Hi, I’m @Emmadegreat
 - 👀 An intermediate web developer
 - 🌱 I develop designs to functional website.
-Currently my stack are HTML, CSS, Javascript, SASS, tailwind css, React JS, and Python.
+Currently my stack are HTML, CSS, Javascript, SASS, tailwind css, React JS.
 -    I am always open to learning new skills especially in the field of software development.
 - 💞️ I look forward to collaborating with teams of like mind to grow in tech and also execute project.
     As a frontend developer I have received several hands on training concerning web developement with the latest web technologies.